 Offices held: Mayor of Cranston 2008-present

 Fung said in a 2014 Rhode Island Public Radio debate that he supports the Executive Climate Change Coordinating Council.
-He also mentioned support for open space protection, farms, and waterways.
+He also mentioned support for protection of open space, farms, and waterways.

-As mayor, Fung supported the city’s acquisition of flood-prone homes in Cranston.
+As mayor, Fung did not oppose the city’s acquisition of flood-prone homes in Cranston.
 The homes were torn down to allow the land to remain undeveloped.

 Munoz’s campaign didn't respond to our questions.